Cuba: Law enforcement

 All law enforcement agencies are maintained under Cuba's Ministry of the Interior, which is supervised by the Revolutionary Armed Forces.
-In Cuba, citizens can receive police assistance by dialing "106" on their telephones.
-The police force, which is referred to as "Policía Nacional Revolucionaria" or PNR is then expected to provide help.
-The Cuban government also has an agency called the Intelligence Directorate that conducts intelligence operations and maintains close ties with the Russian Federal Security Service.
+The Intelligence Directorate conducts intelligence operations and maintains close ties with the Russian Federal Security Service.
 The US Justice Department considers Cuba a significant counterintelligence threat.

+Censorship

+The unconditional release of all political prisoners was called for by the EU.
+In July 2010, the unofficial Cuban Human Rights Commission said there were 167 political prisoners in Cuba, a fall from 201 at the start of the year.
+The head of the commission stated that long prison sentences were being replaced by harassment and intimidation.
+Cuba was ranked 19th by the number of imprisoned journalists of any nation in As of 2021 according to various sources, including the Committee to Protect Journalists and Human Rights Watch.
+Cuba ranks 171st out of 180 on the As of 2020 World Press Freedom Index.

-Civilians are also involved in law enforcement, in a limited capacity.
-The Committees for the Defense of the Revolution are an official neighborhood watch organization, made up of dedicated citizens who monitor their neighborhoods.
+The Committees for the Defense of the Revolution surveil their neighborhoods for "counter-revolutionary" activity.
 Membership is not selective, but leading members are approved by the Cuban Communist Party.